ADVERTISEMENT

 “Sexually exploiting vulnerable human beings is a crime.
 And doing so by dangling dreams of a future in fashion or modeling ... is no different,” Brooklyn-based U.S. attorney Breon Peace said at a news conference.
 He called the case a warning “to anyone who thinks they can exploit and coerce others by using the so-called casting couch system.”

-The charges echo sexual misconduct accusations made in lawsuits and the media in recent years.
+The charges echo sexual misconduct accusations made in a civil case and the media in recent years.
+Lawyers representing Jeffries in a federal sex trafficking lawsuit have said he “vehemently denies” those allegations.

 Smith, a dual U.S.- British citizen, was ordered detained after prosecutors raised concerns that he might flee the country.